Meniscus tear: traumatic or degenerative?

 • Often the best option for advanced osteoarthritis and degenerative meniscus damage.

-• Good durability: 15-20 years with appropriate load control.
+• Good durability: 15-20 years with appropriate load management.

-• Prognosis: Very good for localized joint wear – better mobility and less pain compared to total joint replacement.
+• Prognosis: Very good in locally limited joint wear – better mobility and less pain compared with a full prosthesis.

 Conclusion: The right therapy for the right meniscus tear

-Not all meniscus tears are the same.
-While a traumatic tear can often be successfully treated arthroscopically, a more cautious approach to surgery is recommended for degenerative tears.
-Especially in cases of advanced osteoarthritis, a partial knee replacement may be the better option to restore mobility and quality of life.
+A meniscus tear is not the same as another meniscus tear.
+While a traumatic tear can often be well treated arthroscopically, degenerative tears require caution with surgery.
+Especially in advanced osteoarthritis, a sled prosthesis may be the better choice to restore mobility and quality of life.

-For patients with significant osteoarthritis or advanced cartilage wear, a unicompartmental knee replacement the more functional and sustainable solution, as it replaces the damaged part of the knee joint without sacrificing the entire joint.
+For female and male patients with significant osteoarthritis or advanced cartilage wear is a unicompartmental knee prosthesis the more functional and sustainable solution, as it replaces the part of the knee joint that is damaged – without sacrificing the entire joint.

 👉 Do you have knee problems and don't know which treatment is best?